OLIMEX/OLINUXINO/SOFTWARE/RT5350F/Prebuilt images/mtd2 recovery/README.md

 ### Once you have connection to internet please do the following:

 2.1 We have to change the default locked image.
 It is not possible to change MTD2 partition with the original image, due to security reasons.
+The two times we change the image we have to configre the internet settings again.
+Type the following commands
-Type the following commands (some of them take more time to complete, be patient):
+(some of them take more time to complete, be patient):

 ```shell
 opkg update